Skip to main content

 Paper and cardboard

-Once sorted, and baled into 1 tonne bales, paper and cardboard are taken to Oji Fibre Solutions mills in Penrose, Auckland and Kinleith, Tokoroa.
+Once sorted, and baled into 1 tonne bales, cardboard is taken to the Oji Fibre Solutions paper Mill in Kinleith, Tokoroa.
+Paper is exported to an Oji mill in Malaysia, or to other mills in South East Asia.

 • At the mills, it is put in a hydropulper – similar to a large washing machine.